pavlarsen/MechaCar_Statistical_Analysis/README.md

 * In your description, address the following questions:

 - What metric or metrics are you going to test?
+For this extra test comparing MechaCar vs competitors, I would run a statistical comparison focused on maintenance cost.
+We will need maintenance cost from MechaCar and competitors to run t-test.

 - What is the null hypothesis or alternative hypothesis?

+Null hypothesis: There is no statistical difference betweeen maintenance costs.
+Alternative hypothesis: There is a statistical difference between maintenance costs.

 - What statistical test would you use to test the hypothesis?
 And why?

+A linear regression test would enable us to test our hypothesis and determine if statistical differences exist or not.

 - What data is needed to run the statistical test?

+Maintenance costs from MechaCar and competitors would be needed in order to evaluate this criteria for customers.